heimrichhannot/contao-multilingual-fields-bundle/README.md

     // automatically created: the selector field and the translation field
     // the selector field (subpalette and selector is also set) 'en_translate_position' => [
-        'label'     => ['Translate "Position" (English)', 'Click this option in order to translate the field for the given language.'], 'exclude'   => true,
+        'label'     => ['Translate (English)', 'Click this option in order to translate the field for the given language.'], 'exclude'   => true,
         'inputType' => 'checkbox',
         'eval'      => [